 You bet!
 Scientific studies have shown that touch can be decoded as a form of nonverbal communication across a diversity of developed countries.
 Touch can communicate tenderness, compassion, anger, love, gratitude, happiness, and fear within mere seconds.

 It’s true that the need for touch can vary among individuals, couples, families, nations, and cultures.
 For example, those who live in warmer climates tend to wear less clothing due to the heat.
 More skin is exposed, and the opportunities for skin-to-skin contact are greater.

 This is particularly true for many cultures that are closer to the equator.
 The opposite is often true for the extreme northern and southern climates that are subject to cooler temperatures.
 Having said that, the desire for physical connection, in general, is seen as a “universal need.”

 Touch can also be influential.
 Studies have also shown that individuals who have been touched are more likely to agree to participate in mall interviews, slight touches yield bigger tips for waitresses, and bus drivers are more likely to give a passenger a free ride if they touch them while making the request.
 And what about that unexplained urge to touch a pregnant woman’s belly?!
 It’s instinctual.
 We literally want to connect with others, even the unborn!

-Researchers have also found that even the abbreviated touch from another person can evoke strong emotional experiences.
+Researchers have also found that even an abbreviated touch from another person can evoke strong emotional experiences.
 Think about that slight nudge when being too close to someone on public transportation or the warm hug and kiss on the cheek or forehead as a greeting from someone close to you.
-Those moments can create positive emotions, memories or unwanted illicit action.
+Those moments can create positive emotions, memories, or unwanted illicit actions.
 Our focus here is on the positive benefits, which leads us to the next topic.